MicrosoftDocs/architecture-center/docs/data-guide/big-data/machine-learning-at-scale.md

 ![Model options in Azure](./images/machine-learning-model-training-and-deployment.png)

-For a list of technology choices for ML in Azure, see the following topics:
+For a list of technology choices for ML in Azure, see:

 - [Choosing a cognitive services technology](../technology-choices/cognitive-services.md)
 - [Choosing a machine learning technology](../technology-choices/data-science-and-machine-learning.md)